-Teaching: I currently teach a course entitled “Advanced Designing and Implementing Epidemiologic Studies”, and previously taught classes in introductory epidemiology, cancer epidemiology, epidemiologic writing and presenting, and epidemiologic grant writing.
-I have also mentored numerous masters, doctoral, and post-doctoral level trainees, and previously served as the Department of Epidemiology’s Director of Graduate Studies for our Masters Programs.
-I am currently serving as the Department of Epidemiology Applied Practical Experience (APE) advisor and the RSPH Executive MPH (EMPH) Program Epidemiology Thesis Advisor.
+Teaching: I have taught classes in introductory epidemiology, cancer epidemiology, epidemiologic writing and presenting, epidemiologic grant writing, and advanced designing and implementing epidemiologic studies.
+I have also mentored numerous masters, doctoral, and post-doctoral level trainees, and served as the Department of Epidemiology’s Director of Graduate Studies for our Masters Programs, the Department of Epidemiology Applied Practical Experience (APE) advisor, and the RSPH Executive MPH (EMPH) Program Epidemiology Thesis Advisor.

 Service: I served as program leader for cancer prevention and control in the cancer centers of two universities before being recruited to Emory where I led the establishment of our cancer center’s prevention and control program and served as its leader for eight years until 2015.
 For many years I served as a senior editor for the journal Cancer Epidemiology, Biomarkers & Prevention, and at intervals throughiout my academic career served on the Board of Directors for the American Society of Preventive Oncology.